-Experience the power of Mother Nature while visiting Pernululu National Park in Western Australia.
+The raw power of Mother Nature is my constant companion while visiting the Bungle Bungles in Purnululu National Park in Western Australia.

-The boat slices across the blue-green water leaving a long rippled ribbon on the lake’s surface.
-From my window in the eight-seat GA8 Airvan, I gaze at the scenery below.
-The terrain around the lake and its myriad islands are the colour of hay.
+A boat slices across the blue-green water leaving a long rippled ribbon on the lake’s surface.

 Besides cattle grazing and tourism, mining is the area’s other cash cow.
 And our return flight gives us a chance to fly past the Argyle Diamond Mine where one-quarter of the world’s diamonds are mined.